cdzombak/alexa-aircraft-radar/README.md

 Start by running `npm run mock-nearest-aircraft`, and see `package.json` for the full list.

-(You’ll have to run this *after* using `env.sh` to set required environment variables in your shell.)
+(You’ll have to run this *after* setting the required environment variables in your shell.)

 ### Generate utterances programmatically